||Fraud 101: A Basic Guide for Auditors|

 Chapter 8 looks at the types of fraud committed against small businesses by those outside the organization.

-A Biskpoint presents analysis or commentary that attempts to explain or clarify athoritative guidance.
+A Bisk CPEasy point presents analysis or commentary that attempts to explain or clarify authoritative guidance.

-A Bisktip provides practical advice that may be used to help improve client service or service to the practitioner's organization.
+A Bisk CPEasy tip provides practical advice that may be used to help improve client service or service to the practitioner's organization.

 J. Russell Madray, CPA, CIA, CMA, CFM, is a nationally-known accounting and auditing thought leader, writer, and advisor helping CPAs throughout the country understand and implement technical accounting and auditing issues.